yeshieh/blog/p/aboutme.md

 <img alt="avatar" src="ye.png" width="240">

-> Life is short, I use JS.
+> A Man,A Son,A Friend.

 ## Major